 Every day I write about #osint (Open Source Intelligence) tools and techniques.
 Also little bit about forensics and other cybersecurity related themes.
 On this site you will find links to all my social media accounts that are currently active or were once created by me.

-The main project I am currently working on with the Netlas.io team is Netlas CookBook
+Now I am currently working on with the Netlas.io team.
+Our main project is Netlas CookBook.

 I've only done one interview for the site osintme.com.
 If you happen to see any other interviews, they are fake.

 I'll also clarify that I'm NOT selling anything (books, training course, software etc) yet.
 But if I want to sell something, I will post it on this site.
 If someone sells you something on my behalf without mentioning it on this site, they are a scammer.

 (I just listed the questions I get asked most often.
 I don't know why people ask them)

 I'm not gonna help you hack your girlfriend's Instagram.
 And your girlfriend's WhatsApp too.